livecomsjournal/livecomsjournal.github.io/_editorial_policies/02_editor_instructions.md

 - Identify suitable reviewers, who may include experts suggested by the authors, others in the field you already know of, or authors cited frequently in the article.
   LiveCoMS generally requires at least two standard reviewers in addition to a student reviewer, though exceptional circumstances (such as extensive community feedback via GitHub) may warrant deviations from this policy.
 The requirement for a student reviewer for every submission is a unique strength of LiveCoMS that enhances the pedagogical value of every accepted paper.
 - The Associate Editor should also notify get the Section Lead Editor if there is any controversy expected (e.g. the reviewers disagree significantly on the merits of the paper, any plagarism potentially evident).
--  Associate Editors should [review the instructions for using the Open Journal Interface interface for review](https://openjournalsystems.com/ojs-3-user-guide/review/) periodically to remind themselves how to work with the interface for inviting reviewers and manage manuscripts.

 ## Review handling